overwolf/overwolf.github.io/docs/api/overwolf-games-events.md

 ```

 :::important
-it's important to wait for `success` status, to make sure that the required features will be registered and trigger the events
+it's important to wait for the `success` status to make sure that the required features will be registered and trigger events properly.
 :::

-Example for setting required features with wait till success
+Example for setting required features with wait till success:

 ```js
   async setRequiredFeatures() {